 This sauce is thickened just enough without being goopy.
 There is nothing worse than a too-thick sauce.
 This is just the perfect viscosity to coat noodles serving as a bed beneath your chicken.
 It would also be a lovely gravy if you serve your marsala with mashed potatoes.

-The ingredients are incredibly basic, and if you have chicken in your fridge or freezer, masala wine and chicken stock or broth in your pantry, the only other fresh ingredient you’d need is mushrooms.
+The ingredients are incredibly basic, and if you have chicken in your fridge or freezer, marsala wine and chicken stock or broth in your pantry, the only other fresh ingredient you'd need is mushrooms.

 I've made this with cremini mushrooms as well as standard button mushrooms.
 You could always get creative and use a variety.
 That's part of the fun of making this homemade, you can really tweak it to your liking with what is available to you.